Umit8098/Proj_WeatherApp-API-_Temp_Auth-2_email_CH-11_V.04/Readme.md

 <!-- This section should list any major frameworks that you built your project using.
 Here are a few examples.-->
 This project was developed using the following tools and libraries:

-- [Django Templates](https://docs.djangoproject.com/en/5.1/topics/templates/): Dinamik web sayfaları oluşturmak için.
+- [Django Templates](https://docs.djangoproject.com/en/5.1/topics/templates/): To create dynamic web pages.
-- [Bootstrap5](https://getbootstrap.com/docs/5.0/getting-started/introduction/): Duyarlı ve modern bir kullanıcı arayüzü sağlamak için.
+- [Bootstrap5](https://getbootstrap.com/docs/5.0/getting-started/introduction/): To provide a responsive and modern user interface.
-- [django-crispy-forms](https://django-crispy-forms.readthedocs.io/en/latest/): Formları kolayca stilize etmek için.
+- [django-crispy-forms](https://django-crispy-forms.readthedocs.io/en/latest/): To easily stylize forms.
-- [dj-rest-auth](https://dj-rest-auth.readthedocs.io/en/latest/): Kullanıcı doğrulama ve yetkilendirme modülü.
+- [dj-rest-auth](https://dj-rest-auth.readthedocs.io/en/latest/): User authentication and authorization module.

 ## How To Use